pkimes/sigclust2/README.md

-For easy interpretation of the results, simply plot the output as a dendrogram:
+A quick way to check the results is to simply `plot()` the output.
+The corresponding dendrogram is returned with significant splits appropriately labeled:

 ```r